 Mathematics takes place once a day, five times a week in Key Stage One and Two.
 Mathematics activities are embedded into daily continuous provision in EYFS.

 All of our teachers adhere the National Curriculum and to our mastery approach; they also have the freedom to use their experience and expertise to ensure they plan engaging lessons to support the needs to their class and individual children.
-To support our teachers with planning and teaching, we have subscribed to Power Maths and White Rose Maths; Mastery Schemes work, recommended by the DfE.
+To support our teachers with planning and teaching, we have subscribed to White Rose Maths; Mastery Schemes work, recommended by the DfE.

 Overviews of Learning

 In response to our Covid-19 recovery curriculum, our Overviews of Learning for each group includes lessons from previous year groups to consolidate key concepts and missed learning.